Angle of Reflection = Angle of Incidence

 As you can see from the results, the main will give you a nice even highlight that wraps around the ice bucket and gradually tapers off (figure 4).

 To give the left side of the ice bucket some more detail in the shadow area, we positioned a white 42" LiteDisc on the left side.
-The photo term for this is a " bounce fill."
+The photo term for this is a " bounce fill".

-We set-up the bounce fill 90 degrees to the left of the subject in a similar position as the "main" light.
+We set-up the bounce fill 90 degrees to the left of the subject in a similiar position as the "main" light.
 So, if the reflection is equal to the angle of incidence, then light aimed directly at a reflector will bounce directly back (figures 5 and 6).

 Or for you techie people, if the incident of light is 90 degrees, than the angle of reflection will be 90 degrees.

-Figure 7 |
+Figure 7

 As you can see, the reflection on the left is a mirror image of the highlight on the right (figure 7).